OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 October 2004.md

 ---

-## Health, Diet, and Supplements

-- No direct references in this session.

----

 ## Control System & Sociopolitical Manipulation

 - "There are no elections" in the US; a statement implying rigged or illusory political processes.